Subscribe to FYI Denmark Blog

 Importing Car to Denmark

-You need to pay duty and VAT
+• Now you get to pay the duty and VAT

-Get proper insurance
+• Get proper insurance

-Still want to be importing car to Denmark?
+Still thinking about importing car to Denmark?

 Okay, then this is how you do it.
 If the car was registered within the EU, you will not have to pay customs duty.
 If it was registered outside the EU, there is a 10% duty.